CrossOmics/Lotus/README.md

 See `examples/lotus_workflow.py` for a complete workflow example.

-## Web Demo
+## Lotus Embedding Projector

-A lightweight web application is available in `Lotus-Web-Demo/`.
-See the [Web Demo README](Lotus-Web-Demo/README.md) for setup instructions.
+We developed an interactive analysis tool, available at `Interactive-Lotus/`.
+See the [Interactive-Lotus README](Interactive-Lotus/README.md) for setup instructions.
+We also support a [lightweight web demo](https://lotus.zeabur.app/) for demonstration.

 **Note:** The web demo has computational resource limitations and only supports very small datasets.